leo2d/my-remote-job/web/README.md

-# Market Share Chat - Web Client
+# My Remote Job - Web Client

 ### Into the stack: